teaching-on-testbeds/mlflow-chi/snippets/create_server_amd.md

 At the beginning of the lease time, we will bring up our GPU server.
 We will use the `python-chi` Python API to Chameleon to provision our server.

-> **Note**: if you don't have access to the Chameleon Jupyter environment, or if you prefer to set up your AMD MI100 server by hand, the next section provides alternative instructions!
-If you want to set up your server "by hand", skip to the next section.
+> **Note**: if you reserved a server with NVIDIA GPU, follow the alternate NVIDIA notebook instead.

 We will execute the cells in this notebook inside the Chameleon Jupyter environment.